Probate Q&A Series

 4. Mediation and Settlement

 Parties often resolve interpretation disputes outside court.
 Mediation allows beneficiaries and the personal representative to negotiate an agreed interpretation.
-Once you execute a binding settlement agreement, you present it to the court for approval.
+Once you execute a binding settlement agreement, you may present it to the court for approval if court approval is required in the matter.

 5. Reformation for Mistake